 - Disconnect the three wiring connections behind the HVAC controller.

 - Remove the two phillips screws securing the sound system’s head unit to dashboard.
 Pull the head unit loose so rear electrical connections are visible.

 - Disconnect the “quad” block electrical connector on back of head unit.
 This is done by sliding up the retaining clip and pulling the connector straight out of head unit.

 - Remove the center console switch center.
 Disconnect the three electrical connections on rear of switch center.

-- With the BimmerTech BMW auxiliary port kit, you will have to “transfer” the wires from the kits auxiliary plug to the existing head units auxiliary plug.
-In other words, you will probably find an existing auxiliary plug in the back of your head unit (most likely driving your bass speakers)…so removing the existing plug and inserting your BimmerTech plug will cause you to lose part of your sound system…and that’s “no bueno“.
+With the BimmerTech BMW auxiliary port kit, you will have to “transfer” the wires from the kit’s auxiliary plug to the existing head unit’s auxiliary plug.
+In other words, you will probably find an existing auxiliary plug in the back of your head unit (most likely driving your bass speakers); removing the existing plug and inserting your BimmerTech plug without transferring over the old wires will cause you to lose part of your sound system.
 To get around this issue you must merge the two plugs.
-The following shows you how to do it. ***Note – if you do not have an existing aux plug in your head unit, or if the existing auxiliary plug has a different wiring lay out than we show below, call the BimmerTech help line…they are extremely friendly and will be more than happy to help.

 - If you have an existing auxiliary plug in your head unit, you will need to disconnect the wires of your new BMW auxiliary port and insert them into the existing plug.
 First, start by identifying and removing the auxiliary port in your existing head unit as shown below.